simbathesailor/simbathesailor.dev/src/pages/qrcode-scan-web-reactjs/index.md

 ---

-Next one was How do you test in the phone, while doing dvelopment on the laptop.
+Next one was How do you test in the phone, while doing development on the laptop.
 You can't be waiting for the deployment to happen to some environment first and then do the testing.

 To get around this: I ran following command in the terminal to find out the my laptop ip address.(Mine is mac machine,  for window and various linux distros it can be different).